djreiss/diffimWriteup/README.md

 2. AL decorrelation when pre-convolution is enabled has similar issues to (1.) above but more frequent.
 Probably also due to similar causes which are exacerbated by the inclusion of a noisy PSF in the decorrelation kernel term.

 3. Zogy suffers if there is inaccurate relative calibration between the two images.
 This issue can be seen in nearly all of the Zogy images shown in this document.
+Not clear how frequently this occurs.

 4. Fringing in Zogy diffim (see [Figure 4b](#figure-4b)).
 Possibly related to the use of certain PSFex parameters in computing the PSFs for the two input images (as suggested by Tim Axelrod; see above).
 Another consideration could be related to the interpolation used for template warping; this has not been investigated.
 The spatial extent of these fringing artifacts is limited by ensuring that PSFs don't decrease below a certain level (thus eliminating very small or negative numbers in the Zogy diffim expression), and/or increasing the size of the `ImageMapReduce` grid elements.

-5. Artifacts in the Zogy diffim when convolutions are computed in image (real) space (again, see [Figure 4b](#figure-4b)).
+5. DM-9443: Artifacts in the Zogy diffim when convolutions are computed in image (real) space (again, see [Figure 4b](#figure-4b)).
 Could have the same causes as the fringing in the Fourier-based Zogy diffim.
 Possible additional fixes could include increasing the padding of the PSFs, and/or increasing the size of the `ImageMapReduce` grid elements.

 6. The `ImageMapReduce` framework for computing Zogy or AL decorrelation in a spatially-varying manner across an image could benefit from an improved method to compute the grid geometry for any given exposure/PSF dimensions that is less brittle and could probably speed up the operation significantly.